frederikvig/nyum/_recipes/focaccia2.md

 ---

-> Cover the bowl and let the dough rise at a warm room temperature (70°F to 75°F) for 1 hour; see this post, Where to put dough to rise, for tips.
+> Cover the bowl and let the dough rise at a warm room temperature (70°F to 75°F) for 1 hour.
 After 1 hour, the dough should have nearly doubled in size and will be very puffy; it may even have a few bubbles on the surface.

 ---

-> To prepare the pan: Once the dough has risen, spray the bottom and sides of a 9" square Fabulous Focaccia Pan with nonstick spray.
+> To prepare the pan: Once the dough has risen, spray the bottom and sides of a 9" square Focaccia Pan with nonstick spray.
 You can also use a 10" cast-iron skillet.
 Then add 1 tablespoon (13g) of the olive oil and tilt the pan to spread the oil evenly across the bottom.

 ---